elastic-interval/pretenst-com/_posts/2020-06-15-prefab-tension-1.md

 ## Conclusion

-In your hands the structure feels a bit like magic because it's so tight, so mission accomplished!
+In your hands the structure feels a bit like magic because it's remarkably tight, so I have to say: mission accomplished!
 The process was a bit too tricky, though.
 Several aspects may lend themselves to simplification, so that will have to be the focus of a future construction.